 The What, Why & How of “Sticky Elements” for WordPress Theme

-Sticky content is what will make or break your website.
-These days, if your website is hard to navigate or looks outdated, you can be sure to lose your audience.
-Sticky content can be used in sticky pairs or inside a container.
+Sticky posts in WordPress is what will make or break your website.
+These days, if your website is hard to navigate or looks outdated, you surely lose your audience.
+Sticky contents great to use in sticky pairs or inside a container.

 The main purpose here is to ensure that the sticky content remains constant.
 So if you’re building a WordPress site, you might want the sticky posts in WordPress to be visible to the browser viewport while another column filled with content is visible on the web page.

-Sticky posts in WordPress can be anything like company information, social media sharing buttons, content blocks, and other forms of sticky navigation.
-Although there is an ongoing debate about utilising sticky elements, even the fiercest critics accept that it can be a highly effective design approach when it’s done properly.
+WordPress sticky posts are anything like company information, social media sharing buttons, content blocks, and other forms of sticky navigation.
+Although there is an ongoing debate about utilising sticky elements, even the fiercest critics accept that it provides an effective design approach when it’s done properly.

 So when you use sticky elements, they will remain fixed on the page as the user scrolls up and down.
 But to get the desired response from your audience, you have to have a clear purpose and design the sticky user interface (UI) elements well.